CVitti/P12-Front-end/README.md

 yarn install
 ```

-- Start the application (When currently on P12 directory)
+- Start the application (When currently on P12 Front-end directory)

 ```bash
 # Common command